Our address is:

 Our opening hours are 9.30am-5pm on Monday, Tuesday, Wednesday, and Friday and 9.30am-7.30pm on Thursday.
 We are also open on Saturday from 12pm to 4pm.
 If you would like to visit the Library outside these hours, please contact us.

-The main space in our new premises is wheelchair accessible.
-However, some events take place upstairs – please contact us from more information.
-If you need help accessing the library, please telephone ahead and we will be very happy to offer you assistance.
+If you need help accessing the library, or would like more information about access, please contact us and we will be very happy to offer you assistance.